Can chemotherapy increase the risk of heart problems?

 Answer From Joerg Herrmann, M.D.

-Whether you're at risk for heart problems during and after cancer treatment depends on how healthy your heart is and the specific drugs you'll be receiving.
-Some drugs may carry a higher risk of heart problems in people who already have heart problems.
-Sometimes the risk is higher if you take a higher dose of the drug.
+Whether you're at risk of heart complications during and after cancer treatment depends on many factors.
+It depends on how healthy your heart and blood vessels are to begin with.
+It also depends on the treatment you receive.
+Some medicines carry a higher risk of heart complications in general or if given at a higher dose.
+People who already have heart conditions may be at higher risk.

-Cancer doctors (oncologists) and heart doctors (cardiologists) sometimes work together to provide care for people who have a risk of heart problems during and after cancer treatment.
-This area of medicine is sometimes referred to as cardio-oncology.
+At some medical centers, including at Mayo Clinic, heart doctors and cancer doctors work together to care for people who have a risk of heart complications before, during and after cancer treatment.
+Heart doctors are called cardiologists and cancer doctors are called oncologists, so this area of medicine is sometimes called cardio-oncology.

 With